 5. Work Hard to Gain Customers

 Of course, you don’t want to take on more business than you can handle, but it’s vital to a successful business to work hard to gain a potential client’s business.
 Entrepreneurs that act like they couldn’t care less if they get a potential client’s business or not give the impression that they won’t care less about the service or product they provide too.
 When talking with a potential client, make sure to show the client that you’re eager to win their business.
-If you’re too busy to take the client’s business, have a short list of quality competitors that you can refer them to: competitors that you’d trust with your business.
+If you’re too busy to take the client’s business, have a short list of quality competitors that you can refer them to.
+These would be competitors that you’d trust with your business.

 6. Show Customer Appreciation with Little Extras